Majoremai/.github/profile/README.md

 ## Welcome to [Majórem.ai](http://majorem.ai/)✌🏾
 AI Strategy & Data Science Consultancy
-> *"a strategy lives and dies by how well you understand the problem. understand the problem."*
+> *"A strategy lives and dies by how well you understand the problem.
+So understand the problem."*

 We help organisations make sharper decisions, faster.